-In Imperial-run accommodation for undergraduates, your study bedroom will have a bed, study desk, chair, wardrobe, shelving, desk lamp, curtains, chest of drawers, notice board, bookshelf/case.
+In College-run accommodation, each room is already equipped with a bed, study desk, chair, wardrobe, shelving, desk lamp, curtains, chest of drawers, notice board, bookshelf/case.

-However, you may need to buy other essentials such as bedding, crockery, cutlery and even some essential electrical items.
+Other essentials you may need to buy include items such as bedding, crockery, cutlery and even some essential electrical items.

 Field trips/study visits